 Following are some images from the selection of incense that was offered by de Laurence in 1931

-De laurence Temple Incense was the flagship brand.
+The de Laurence Temple Incense was the flagship brand.
 It came in two sizes: Large and Extra Large.
-The top image in the above page is enlarged below:

 de Laurence’s Oriental Incense shows a beautiful Art Deco influence on the label.
 A pair of beautiful women, crowned with Egyptian-styled Uraeus snakes and vultures pray to a Chinese-style Buddha, all held aloft by Graeco-Babylonian lions in this advertisement in a fantastic blending of exotic imagery.